ASE A3 Manual Drive Train and Axles

 Answer D is wrong.
 Technician B is correct.

-34. Which of the following can result in damage to the drivetrain of a 4WD vehicle?
+34. Which of the following can damage the drivetrain of a 4WD vehicle?

-• A. Driving a Part Time 4WD vehicle on dry pavement.
+• A. Driving a Part-Time 4WD vehicle in 4WD on dry pavement.

 • C. Both A and B